 Photo Kartal Karagedik

 Born in Geneva, Switzerland, Julie Martin du Theil began her studies at the Lausanne Music Conservatory graduating with pedagogic and concert diplomas.
-She continued her studies at the Hochschule für Musik and Theater in Munich, where she obtained a soloist diploma in 2010.
+She continued her post-graduate in vocal studies at the Hochschule für Musik and Theater in Munich.